 For more information, download Understanding Your TOEFL Primary Speaking Score Report.
 This document includes tables outlining proficiency descriptors, Ribbon score levels, scale scores and how those scores map to Common European Framework of Reference (CEFR) levels.

 Each Speaking test score report provides:

-- Information about the student's current level of English proficiency
+- information about the student's current level of English speaking ability

-- Recommendations about next steps that students should take to improve their English-language abilities
+- recommendations about next steps that the student should take to improve